Murder of Jordan Davis: Legal proceedings

-Shortly after Davis's death, his parents, Ron Davis and Lucy McBath, and some of the other vehicle occupants, filed civil complaints against Dunn.
+Shortly after Davis' death, his parents, Ron Davis and Lucy McBath, and some of the other vehicle occupants filed civil complaints against Dunn.
 They were represented by John Michael Phillips in wrongful death and defamation lawsuits against Dunn.
 The cases were settled for an undisclosed amount in January 2014.
-Dunn's insurance company, Progressive Select Insurance, challenged its duty to cover the lawsuit, but dismissed its lawsuit in conjunction with the settlement.
+Dunn's insurance company, Progressive Select Insurance, challenged its duty to cover the lawsuit but dismissed its lawsuit in conjunction with the settlement.
 In his criminal trial, Dunn had been declared "broke."

-In closing arguments at the first trial, the defense lawyer for Dunn cited the language of Florida's stand-your-ground law.
+In closing arguments at the first trial, Dunn's defense lawyer cited the language of Florida's stand-your-ground law.

 On February 15, 2014, after more than 30 hours of deliberation, the jury found Dunn guilty on the three counts of attempted murder.
 The jury could not reach an agreement on the charge of first-degree murder, and the judge declared a mistrial on that count.
 Former Florida state attorney Angela Corey stated that her office would seek a retrial for this charge.
 Dunn's attorney subsequently requested that sentencing on the four counts of which Dunn already had been convicted be delayed until after Dunn's retrial.
 Dunn faced a minimum of 75 years in prison on the following counts: a minimum mandatory sentence of 20 years for each count of attempted second-degree murder, and up to 15 years for firing into a moving vehicle.

-Jury selection in Dunn's retrial began on September 22, 2014, and opening statements took place on September 25.
-Dunn was found guilty on October 1, 2014, at the conclusion of the retrial.
-Dunn was given a sentence of life in prison without parole plus 90 years, ensuring he will never be released from prison for the remainder of his life.
+Jury selection in Dunn's retrial began on September 22, 2014, and opening statements occurred on September 25.
+Dunn was found guilty on October 1, 2014, after the retrial.
+Dunn was given a sentence of life in prison without parole plus 90 years.

 Following the trial, Dunn's attorney filed for appeal with the First District Court of Appeal for the State of Florida.
 On November 17, 2016, his appeal was denied.

 On June 22, 2020, the Florida Supreme Court rejected Dunn's appeal and refused to take the case.
 Dunn stated that he received "ineffective assistance of counsel".
 The justices did not explain their reasons behind the refusal.

 Aftermath

 Reactions

 Dunn's former neighbor, Charles Hendrix, said he was not surprised by his behavior.
 Hendrix described Dunn as arrogant and controlling, adding that Dunn's ex-wives told him that Dunn was violent and abusive toward them, although he never personally witnessed this.
-Hendrix spoke of a previous discussion where Dunn asked him if he knew anyone who would "take care of" someone who infuriated him in an unrelated incident, and Hendrix interpreted further discussion as Dunn wanting to send a hit on this person.
+Hendrix spoke of a previous discussion in which Dunn asked him if he knew anyone who would "take care of" someone who infuriated him in an unrelated incident, and Hendrix interpreted further discussion as Dunn wanting to put a hit on this person.